benjamin-j-cooper/weatherApp/README.md

 ![swagger](static/Screenshot11.png)

-And tests are implemented in code (addData.py) and through django test cases implemented in the docker-compose specification:
+And tests are implemented in code (addData.py) and through the test cases directory (api.tests) implemented in the docker-compose specification.

-    api.tests

 ### Extra Credit - Deployment
 This project is not currently running in on AWS, however the approach I used of containerizing my django app with Docker was intentional and chosen to optimize deployment to AWS.
 There are several approaches that could be used to deploy this Docker/Django REST API to AWS.